WebEngineering-Univaq/WebEngineering-Univaq.github.io/risorse-en.md

 ---
-language: it
+language: en
 layout: default
-title: "Risorse del corso"
-year: 2022
+title: "Course resources"
-permalink: /it/risorse
+permalink: /en/risorse
 ---

 {%include pageglobal.html %}

-## Risorse online
+## Online Resources

 ### Software  {#software}

-> Applicazioni utili legate agli argomenti del corso.
-Per facilitare lo sviluppo, prima di installare il software leggete la guida sulla [creazione di un workspace software privato](/it/workspace)
+> Useful applications related to the course topics.
+To ease the development, before installing any software please read the guode about the [creation of a private software workspace](/en/workspace)

 <ul>
 {% for s in site.data.info.software %}<li>